 Nonetheless, for the Christian, the glory of Christ’s Resurrection is reachable only through the mystery of His Passion and Death, which is the focus of meditation for Holy Week.

-In the Archdiocese of Galveston-Houston, in preparation for the Paschal Triduum, the Chrism Mass was celebrated on Tuesday, April 7 at the Co-Cathedral of the Sacred Heart.
+In the Archdiocese of Galveston-Houston, in preparation for the Paschal Triduum, the Chrism Mass is normally celebrated on the Tuesday of Holy Week.